Healthcare Navigation Programme.

 How do you measure outcomes?

 We track every beneficiary: GP registration confirmed, appointments booked, interpreter trips completed, ongoing support duration.
-Clear reporting against agreed targets.
-We adapt reporting to funder requirements.
+Outcome reporting (GP registrations confirmed, sustained care) publishes from Q2 2026.

 Why focus on Russian and Tajik speakers?

 Russian and Tajik speakers are largely invisible to mainstream health services.
 Few organisations provide culturally appropriate healthcare navigation for this community.
 Our team speaks these languages natively and has built deep trust within our 2,000+ community since 2022.
-Additional funding expands to other underserved language communities.
+We expand to other underserved language communities as capacity grows.

 Where do you operate?

 Tower Hamlets, East London — one of London's most deprived boroughs with significant refugee population.
 Digital platforms (startnewlife.uk, svoi.uk) serve UK-wide.
-Scale-tier funding expands physical healthcare navigation to three London boroughs.
+Future expansion covers three London boroughs.

 We welcome enquiries from grantmakers, local authorities, NHS trusts, and partner organisations working in refugee health and social inclusion.